 In general, we strongly recommend the following:

-This step takes about 10 minutes for albums and will save you time and costly repair/replacement charges.
+This step takes about 10 minutes for albums (less for other products) and will save you time and costly repair/replacement charges.
 Failure to properly check your files can result in delayed production times and any reprint costs being your responsibility.

 We DO NOT color correct customer files.
 All file prep is the customer's responsibility.
 We do, however, encourage you to print test prints to make sure color is to your liking prior to placing your order.